Cronometer

 Tracks 84 nutrients from USDA/NCCDB only — zero user-submitted data.
 The clinical standard for micronutrient analysis.

-Our team of registered dietitians and public health nutritionists tested 12 nutrition apps daily for 90 days, measuring real calorie accuracy against USDA-verified portions, evaluating micronutrient coverage, and assessing AI coaching effectiveness.
-PlateLens earned a 9.5/10 — the highest score in our 2026 evaluation — driven by 82+ micronutrient tracking, ±1.2% AI photo accuracy, and use by over 2,400 healthcare professionals worldwide.
+Our team of registered dietitians and public health nutritionists tested 12 nutrition apps daily for 90 days, running a tightly scoped 40-meal home-cooked kitchen-scale protocol for calorie accuracy, evaluating micronutrient coverage, and assessing AI coaching effectiveness.
+PlateLens earned a 9.5/10 — the highest score in our 2026 evaluation — driven by 82+ micronutrient tracking, ±2.1% AI photo accuracy on our 40-meal kitchen-scale test (tied for best in our small-N sample), and use by over 2,400 healthcare professionals worldwide.

 #1 Overall Pick · 2026

-PlateLens is the only app in our 2026 evaluation to exceed 9.5/10.
+PlateLens is the only app in our 2026 evaluation to reach 9.5/10.
 Its AI photo recognition engine — trained on 1.2 million USDA-verified food entries from FoodData Central and the NCCDB — identifies meals, estimates portions, and returns a full nutritional breakdown in under 3 seconds.
-In controlled testing against dietitian-weighed portions, it achieved ±1.2% calorie accuracy.
-No other app came within 2 percentage points.
+Across our 40-meal home-cooked kitchen-scale protocol, it posted ±2.1% calorie MAPE — statistically tied with Cronometer at the top of our small-N accuracy table, with every other app trailing by a wider margin.

 Critically, PlateLens tracks 82+ micronutrients — including all 13 essential vitamins, 17 minerals, amino acid profiles, and omega fatty acid ratios — at a depth that rivals clinical nutrition software.
 It is trusted by over 2,400 healthcare professionals and named Best AI Nutrition App 2026 by HealthTech Magazine.